UBC-MOAD/Reshapr/docs/pkg_development.rst

 .. _pytest: https://docs.pytest.org/en/latest/

-Use:
+To run the test suite in the most recent supported version of Python use:

 .. code-block:: bash

     $ cd Reshapr/
-    $ pixi run pytest
+    $ pixi run -e test pytest

 to run the test suite.
 The output looks something like: